Population Simulations with rxode2

 Lets assume we wish to simulate from the nonmem run included in xpose

-First we setup the model:
+model we start from the classic model:

 rx1 <- rxode2({